 SoGE is a Star Wars Total Conversion for SoaSE: Rebellion with it's roots in the Homeworld 2 mod Star Wars: Warlords which features the two primarily sides of the Galactic Civil War, the Clone Wars, and the Yuuzhan Vong War.
-The current public version works for Sins of a Solar Empire: Rebellion 1.80+ and all DLC.
+The current public version works for Sins of a Solar Empire: Rebellion 1.82/1.83 and, with or without, all DLC.
+Rated #6 players choice in MOTY 2014.
+An editors choice in MOTY 2015.

 I have to rate this a six.
 While I have been waiting for a SOASE mod based in the Star Wars universe, this one fails in some fundamental ways, drawing away from the base economic structure of Sins, and for little to no reason.